Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Spectral properties of the killed transition operator on

 Since in the second sum the term with $k=\varkappa'+1$ is $c_{\varkappa'}s_{\varkappa'} {\ind}\{x\ge T^{k_0}(0)\}$, we see that $P$ is equivalent to the finite dimensional linear operator $\widehat{A}$ on $\R^{\varkappa'+1}$ given by

-We first note that the operator $\hat A$ is irreducible, meaning that for every $0 \le i,j \le \varkappa'$ there exists an $n=n(i,j)$ such that the matrix representing $\widehat{A}^n$ has a strictly positive entry at the position $(i,j)$.
-Combining this with the fact that the $(0,0)$-entry in the matrix corresponding to $\widehat{A}$ equals $p>0$, we conclude that there exists an $n_0\ge1$ such that the matrix representing $\widehat{A}^{n_0}$ is strictly positive.
-In other words, $\widehat{A}$ is aperiodic.
-Therefore, the classical Perron--Frobenius theorem is applicable, and $\widehat{A}$ has a positive eigenvalue which strictly exceeds the absolute values of all other eigenvalues.
+We first note that the operator $\widehat A$ is non-negative and irreducible.
+Moreover, the matrix that represents $\widehat A$ in the standard basis is primitive, i.e.\ it does not have a cyclic structure, see~\cite[p.~680]{Meyer00}.
+Therefore, by the Perron--Frobenius theorem, $\widehat{A}$ has a positive simple eigenvalue that strictly exceeds the maximum $\varrho'$ of absolute values of all other eigenvalues.

 Let us solve the equation $\widehat{A}s=\lambda s$ to determine this leading eigenvalue.
 It is immediate from the second line in \eqref{eq:2.3} that

 and

 Assume first that $k_0 \neq 0$.
 From the second line in \eqref{eq:2.3} for $k=k_0$ we get